libratbag/libratbag/doc/dbus.rst

         the :js:attr:`Resolution` property.
 This list is always sorted ascending, the lowest resolution is the first item in the list.

+        This list may be empty if the device does not support reading and/or writing to resolutions.

     .. js:attribute:: ReportRate

         :type: u